-We’ll also ask you to fill out a new client form, which you can download and complete in advance of your appointment (we’ll also have the form available at our office if you don’t have a chance to complete it in advance).
+We’ll ask that you to fill out a new client form, which you can download and complete in advance of your appointment.

 The surgeon will review these records, perform a physical exam and discuss your pet’s treatment options with you.
 You’ll also be given a cost estimate for the recommended treatment(s) so you know exactly what to expect and can make an informed decision.

 With your approval, procedures will be scheduled as soon as possible (especially if emergency surgery is indicated).

 Please bring cats in a cat carrier.
 Dogs must be on a leash.

 This is for the safety of your pet and other pets in our lobby.
 If you have concerns about having your dog interact with other dogs, please let us know in advance, and we’ll arrange for you to move directly into an exam room when you arrive.